 Dietetic Internship Program (DIP)

-The Dietetic Internship Program is a post-baccalaureate, supervised practice program that qualifies graduates for the examination for registered dietitians.
-NC Central's Dietetic Internship Program is accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND), the accrediting agency for the Academy of Nutrition and Dietetics.
+The Dietetic Internship Program (DIP) is a post-baccalaureate, supervised practice program that qualifies graduates for the examination for registered dietitians.
+NCCU's Dietetic Internship Program is accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND), the accrediting agency for the Academy of Nutrition and Dietetics.

 Academic and Program Calendar